 This program provides formula funding to replace, rehabilitate, construct, purchase vehicles, and related equipment, and vehicle related facilities.
-SDDOT applies for Section 5339(b) discretionary funds on behalf of rural and intercity transit program when the funds are made available by FTA and a need has been determined.
+SDDOT applies for discretionary funds on behalf of rural and intercity transit program when the funds are made available by FTA and a need has been determined.
 The eligible federal share may change based on the application criteria.

-Project awarded funding agreements with subrecipients will be for a two-year period as defined in funding agreement.
+Project awarded funding agreements with subrecipients will be for a two-year period for rolling stock and facility construction projects and a one-year period for equipment purchases and will be defined in the funding agreement.
 Expectations are for the funds to be expended during the initial funding agreement.
 Subrecipients can request a funding agreement extension in writing to the SDDOT Transit Program Manager.
-Request must include a justifiable reason to extend the funding agreement.
-SDDOT will review each extension request of project performance period on a caseby-case basis.
+The request must include a justifiable reason to extend the funding agreement.
+SDDOT will review each extension request of project performance period on a case-by-case basis.

 Subrecipients that receive funding through the South Dakota Transit office and elect to provide services in a non-South Dakota service area or any South Dakota urban area are required to account for the activity, expenses, revenue, and local match separate from the rural accounting.
 If any urban and non-South Dakota rural services are performed simultaneously with South Dakota rural services, the provider will have to determine the percent of the resources utilized for each service area.
-This will include administration cost for duties performed in the administration of the urban and non-South Dakota service.
+This will include administration costs for duties performed in the administration of the urban and non-South Dakota service.
 SDDOT encourages the use of cost allocation calculators to assist with allocating the expenses associated between separate programs.
 The service being provided cannot compete with the designated urban or any transit provider for that area.
 This percent of amount cannot be claimed for reimbursement under a rural award.
 If providing service in a non-South Dakota service area or any urban area, SDDOT encourages the subrecipient to apply for funding designed to support that service.
 Example: Apply for Urban funding to operate in designated urban areas and apply for funding from the State that service is being provided.
 Urban funding will be awarded through separate agreements from the rural funding.
 Non-South Dakota funding will be managed through the awarding State, with their rules and regulations.
 If operating funding was awarded under the urban funds, it can be requested for reimbursement under those funds.
 Only the awarded South Dakota project expenses will be eligible for reimbursement under either the rural or urban award.
 SDDOT will require separate reporting of ridership for rural and urban services.
 If the role would be changed from an urban provider electing to provide service in a rural designated area the same rules would apply.